 Staying connected while traveling has become so much easier over the years.
 In addition to nationwide coverage, many cell phone carriers in the United States include coverage across North America in their service plans.

 While you’re still in the planning phase of your trip to Mexico, check to see if your service provider offers this great perk.
 Make sure to read the terms of service to ensure that you understand how to use your international service in Mexico.

 - Upgrade your plan to one that includes coverage in all of North America.
 This may increase your monthly bill, but it could be worth it if you frequently travel to Mexico (and/or Canada) or plan to in the future.
 See cell phone plans for travelers.

 - Buy a local SIM card in Mexico (the most affordable option).
 We recommend Telcel, which is Mexico’s number one cell phone service provider with the widest range of coverage.
 This post describes how to get one and set it up when you get to Mexico.

 How to Set Up a Telcel SIM Card in Mexico

 To use a local SIM card, you must unlock your smartphone.
 Use our instructions to unlock your phone before you travel to Mexico.
 Remember to keep your cell phone in airplane mode until you have a local SIM with a plan set up to avoid roaming charges.

 To do it yourself, turn off your phone, install the new SIM card in your phone (read more about how to change a SIM) and turn it back on.
-Keep your other SIM card in a safe place until you return home.
-A good place to do that is taped to a card in your wallet.
+Keep your other SIM card in a safe place until you return home, like taped to a card in your wallet.